I just saw a post on Facebook where a dog was killed by the flu vaccine.

 - Make positive changes to your dog’s environment.
 Reduce and eliminate the toxins he’s exposed to.

-- Add natural immune boosters like oregano, turmeric, and fresh garlic.
-As well, try herbs and essential oils to naturally support your dog’s immune system.
+- Add natural immune boosters like medicinal mushrooms.
+Herbs like oregano, turmeric, and fresh garlic can also naturally support your dog’s immune system.

 Here’s a final quote on this latest epidemic:

-(Related Article: Which Vaccines Does Your Dog Need?)
+[Related: Which Vaccines Does Your Dog Need? ]